LeonardHarkins1/n3as_project/README.md

 * Sketch in a $E_i,E_f$ plane, with fixed $q_0$ the location of each of these singularities.

+### October 30
+* Finish up learning about relativity (up to Chapter 12.2.4 in Griffiths)
+* Begin plotting form factors as a function of $Q^2$, begin with the axial form factor.

 Mathematica useful commands:
 Save plots with Legends SetDirectory[NotebookDirectory[]]